shigebio/Phylo-MIP/README.md

             - `--tree`
                ```
                ## Sub options
                # --method : You can select the method for constructing a phylogenetic tree.
-Only `-ml` can be used, which will use the ML method.
+Only `ML` can be used, which will use the ML method.
                # --bootstrap : Number of bootstrap iterations.
 Default: `250`
                # --gamma : Whether to apply gamma distribution.
 Default: `False`
                # --outgroup {OTU name} : Specify the outgroup